Dave Cobb: Early life

-Cobb was born in Savannah, Georgia, to Mary Cobb (née Floyd) and David Cobb, Sr. He went to The Cottage School in Roswell, Georgia.
+Cobb was born in Savannah, Georgia, to Mary Cobb (née Floyd) and David Cobb, Sr..
+He attended The Cottage School in Roswell.

 Cobb said his family was very religious and was active in the Pentecostal faith (his maternal grandmother was a minister).
-Cobb started out playing drums and taking guitar lessons at church when he was four years old.
+Cobb began playing drums and taking guitar lessons at church when he was four years old.

 Career

-When Cobb was first starting in music, he worked as a session player in Atlanta, Georgia.
-He joined the band The Tender Idols, featuring Ian Webber (vocals), Danny Howes (guitar), Guy Strauss (drums) and Joe Jones (bass).
-They released three LPs, the second of which Dave Cobb co-produced.
-They signed with Emagine Records based in New York City.

-Cobb played guitar and bass and was in this band for seven years.
-He was involved in the recording process, which got him interested in being in the studio, and led to him recording and producing other bands he was friends with.
-The record contract was very restrictive and took a long time to get out of.
+Cobb's career in music began as a session musician in Atlanta, sometimes working with producers Dallas Austin and Jermaine Dupri.
+In the late 1990s he joined Britpop band The Tender Idols, featuring Ian Webber (vocals), Danny Howes (guitar), Guy Strauss (drums), and Joe Jones (bass), with Cobb on guitar and bass.
+The band signed with New York record label Emagine and released three LPs, the second of which Dave Cobb co-produced.
+Cobb's involvement in the recording process got him interested in working in the recording studio and led to him recording and producing other bands he was friends with.

-Cobb moved to Los Angeles, California after he left his band.
-He lived there from 2004 to 2011, eventually moving to Nashville, Tennessee in 2011.

-Cobb considers Shooter Jennings family.
-The two have worked together for a long time, since they met in California via Cobb's manager, Andrew Brightman.
-In 2005, Cobb and Jennings made the record Put the "O" Back in Country, together as their first collaborative work.
+Cobb left the band and moved to Los Angeles, California in 2004.
+Cobb's manager, Andrew Brightman, introduced him to Shooter Jennings, and the two became friends, connecting over shared interest in bands like Ministry, Skinny Puppy, and Nine Inch Nails.
+Jennings also expanded Cobb's country music education and, in 2005, Cobb produced Jennings' debut solo album Put the "O" Back in Country.
+Over the next several years, Cobb produced more albums by Jennings, as well as albums by such rock bands as Rival Sons, and co-produced Jamey Johnson's That Lonesome Song (2008) and The Guitar Song (2009).

-In 2009, thanks to his professional connection to Jennings, Cobb produced the Oak Ridge Boys' record The Boys Are Back, encouraging the band to record outside their standard catalog.
-The group then went on to cover songs by The White Stripes, Neil Young and John Lee Hooker.
+In 2009, thanks to his connection to Jennings, Cobb produced the Oak Ridge Boys' hit album The Boys Are Back, encouraging the band to record outside their standard catalog, covering The White Stripes, Neil Young, Ray LaMontagne, and John Lee Hooker.

-Cobb and Sturgill Simpson originally first met at a Billy Joe Shaver concert.
-They then went on to complete Sturgill's record Metamodern Sounds in Country Music in only four days.
-Cobb has said he used many different vintage recording techniques, avoiding any electronic recording approaches for this particular album.
+In 2011 Cobb moved to Nashville, Tennessee where he established a recording studio in a bedroom-sized room at the back of his house and named it Low Country Sound.
+After meeting Sturgill Simpson at a Billy Joe Shaver concert, Cobb produced Simpson's debut studio album High Top Mountain (2013) and its follow-up, Metamodern Sounds in Country Music (2014).
+Recorded at Cobb's Low Country Sound studio in only four days, Cobb used many different vintage recording techniques, avoiding any electronic recording approaches for this particular album.

-Cobb's approach of studio recording for Jason Isbell's Southeastern was an effort to chronicle an acoustic sound similar to what is found on Simon And Garfunkel's Bridge over Troubled Water, where a non-traditional recording environment was captured to provide an organic, live and "warm" sound.
+Cobb began working with Jason Isbell in 2013.
+Isbell's album Southeastern, recorded in Cobb's home and studio, was an effort to chronicle an acoustic sound similar to what is found on Simon And Garfunkel's Bridge over Troubled Water, where a non-traditional recording environment was captured to provide an organic, live and "warm" sound.
+The same year, Cobb helmed Early Morning Shakes, the third studio album from Whiskey Myers.